 “And Noah was six hundred years old when the flood of waters was upon the earth.”– Genesis 7:6 (KJV)

-“Noah was six hundred years old when the floodwaters came on the earth.”– Genesis 7:6 (NLT)
+“Noah was six hundred years old when the floodwaters covered the earth.”– Genesis 7:6 (NLT)

-“Noah was six hundred years old when the floodwaters covered the earth.”– Genesis 7:6 (MSG)
+“Noah was six hundred years old when the floodwaters engulfed the earth.”– Genesis 7:6 (MSG)

 What Does Genesis 7:6 Mean?